Blood transfusions may be required in patients with severe anaemia or symptomatic anaemia. As a guide NBT advise the following:

 All referrals are triaged and then the patient contacted by the hospital to arrange the infusion.

-Referrals for blood transfusions can be discussed on a case by case basis with the Acute Medicine Consultant (as below).
+Referrals for blood transfusions can be discussed on a case by case basis with the Acute Medicine Consultant (see referral section below).

 Requests for blood transfusions in Oncology and Renal patients should be made directly to the Oncology/Renal teams.